Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

 {\it Linear Response Beyond Stationarity.}---By applying the Cram\'er-Rao inequality \cite{rao1992information,cramer1999mathematical} to the trajectory Fisher information metric defined in \cref{eq: FIM directed rate}, we obtain the {\it first central result} of this work: the thermodynamic bound for the response magnitude of any observable $Q$ to the perturbation.
 The result takes two forms.
 When considering system's response to the perturbation of a single transition rate, the responsiveness relation can be expressed by:

 where the only change is applied to a single directed edge $R_{e+}$ (or $R_{e-}$), while all other transition rates remain intact.
-Here the expectation value of the observable is the ensemble average over all stochastic trajectories of time-length $\tau$: $\langle Q(\tau) \rangle = \int \mathcal{D}[X_{\tau}] \mathcal{P}[X_{\tau}] Q[X_\tau]$.
-Under different choices of the exact form for $Q[X_\tau]$, the definition can generally represent either a trajectory observable (time accumulated quantity) or a transient observable.
+Here, the expectation value of the observable is the ensemble average over all stochastic trajectories of time-length $\tau$: $\langle Q(\tau) \rangle = \int \mathcal{D}[X_{\tau}] \mathcal{P}[X_{\tau}] Q[X_\tau]$.
+Under different choices of the exact form for $Q[X_\tau]$, the definition can generally represent either a trajectory observable (time-accumulated quantity) or a transient observable.
 To realize a transient observable at any time $t$, one can introduce a delta function peaked at time $t$ into $Q[X_\tau]$.
 Formal discussions on different types of transient observables and their corresponding numerical results can be found in SI.II.
 If one chooses $Q[X_\tau]$ as a time accumulation observable, our response relations can provide NESS response relations.
+The linear response inequality \cref{eq: rate response} can also be derived from the Dechant-Sasa response relation \cite{dechant2020fluctuation}.
+See Sec.VI of SI for the alternative derivation.

 In general, \cref{eq: rate response} implies that the responsiveness of an observable is bounded by the product between the square root of observable variance $\operatorname{Var}[Q] \equiv \langle Q(\tau)^2 \rangle - \langle Q(\tau) \rangle^2$ and the square root of the scaled dynamical activity of the perturbed transition rates.
 Also, in alignment with intuition, this result indicated that the directed edge with larger activities may result in a stronger response toward the perturbation of its rate.